 This one’s all about depth and control.
 The person behind leads the motion, and it gives a different kind of stimulation—especially for people with a G-spot.

 The one where your partner’s on top.
-It’s empowering, fun, and puts them in control of the pace.
-Great for clitoral stimulation, too.
+It's uplifting, entertaining, and gives them command of the speed.
+Good also for clitoral stimulation.

 Tired of the basics?
 Fair enough.
 Here are some new sex positions that aren't just for the flexible few.